Our friendly staff will be happy to help you resolve your issues!

 As well, some scenarios created in our training simulators are designed to recreate the emotional stresses faced on real calls and are not suited for general audiences.

-No. Training simulators are deigned to supplement your training regime.
+No. Training simulators are designed to supplement your training regime.
 By reinforcing key concepts and giving immediate feedback, our simulators can better prepare you the regularly scheduled real-word training you still need to do.